-So don’t be surprised - buying a house is also different in the USA!
+It is also different in the USA!
 Not better, not worse, just different.
 As a result, it’s essential for UK Buyers of Florida property to find out about those differences before they set out to buy that dream house in the sun.

 What are some of the main differences?

-Finding property to buy is easier, because Realtors share clients.
+It is easier, because Realtors share clients.

 In each major city and region (e.g. Central Florida), Realtors enter the properties they have for sale onto a common computer system (the Multiple Listing System or "MLS").